 We get asked this a lot.
 Our clients are the same as in the other tier-one consulting companies, and we work within the same industries, often on the same kinds of projects.
 Churchill is rumoured to have said: “Attitude is a little thing that makes a big difference”.
 We agree.
 It’s the sum of the small things that makes a big difference.
 At QVARTZ, people are the firm, it’s not the other way around.
 There’s not a mould that people must conform to in order to fit in.
 Rather our civilisation is a dynamic concept shaped by the people in it.
 We don’t care for titles and corner offices; and we believe in situational rather than formal hierarchies.
 The sum of all this, the “thousand things a thousand times”, is really how we ourselves believe we stand out, and perhaps this is why it’s difficult to give one short answer to the question.
 If you want to read more about this, Huffington Post wrote a piece on us a while ago.

 Nordic presence, global reach

-Although our culture is Nordic, rooted in our three offices in Stockholm, Oslo and Copenhagen, we follow our clients around the globe and welcome colleagues from outside Scandinavia.
-We have an ambition to connect to the world and have established strong partnerships in other parts of the world.
-Today, we have partnerships with Munich-based Stern Stewart & Co, MEC Intelligence in India as well as with Australian strategy consulting firm Port Jackson Partners.
+Although our culture rests on a Nordic heritage, we follow clients and welcome colleagues from around the globe.
+We have an ambition to connect to the world, and have established strong partnerships with Munich-based Stern Stewart & Co as well as Australian strategy consulting firm Port Jackson Partners

 Meet our people